m7md5303/AOHW25_185/README.md

 </ul>
 <h1>Repository Architecture:</h1>
 <p>
-  YOLO System folder: This directory includes all the source files for implenting the YOLO Hardware System from scratch (Training Step)
+  YOLO System folder: This directory includes all the source files for implementing the YOLO Hardware System from scratch (Training Step)
   <br>
   It has two sub-directories ZCU102_HW and PYNQ-Z2_HW, where both includes either Vitis files in case of ZCU102 or the Jupyter Notebook required files in the case of PYNQ-Z2.
 </p>